 Clare is a registered trainer, a Lead Auditor for SQF & BRCGS, and is trained in numerous food safety management system including; HACCP, SQF, BRC Global Standard Food/ Storage and Distribution/Agents and Brokers/Packaging.
 In 2016 Clare developed a methodology to rank the risk of internal and external supply chain threats within a food supply chain and has used this method to assess threats across numerous supply chains including fresh produce, seafood and beverage sectors.

 Clare has a particular interest in food safety and site security, food defense, food fraud vulnerability and traceability and has developed many training courses on the subject matter sharing her knowledge, methodology and expertise.

-Approved Training Partners (ATPs) are trainers who train auditors, sites, consultants and retailers within BRCGS Global Standards requirements and protocol.
+Approved Training Partners (ATPs) are internationally approved trainers who train auditors, sites, consultants and retailers within BRCGS Global Standards requirements and protocol.

 Provides Voluntary Incidental Trace Allergen Labelling Program: VITAL3.0® Training VITAL® Online Calculator VITAL® Standard

 Accredited Training Provider located in Melbourne specialising in training and vocational education: Hospitality, Tourism and Culinary Arts